NicoG60/OscMackieControl/README.md

 The small software that map the midi implementation of Mackie Control to OSC protocol.
 It allows you to control any DAW with any OSC capable hardware.
 Compatible Mac/Win

+# Version 2

+:tada: Version 2 is on its way!
+Check it out [here](https://github.com/NicoG60/OscMackieControl/tree/v2-dev)!

 ## Cloning & Building
 It is a Qt5 project.
 You can clone the repo and then :